nixworks/public/news/2011/06/2/README.md

 ##### Scripps National Spelling Bee
 ### [The finals of the Scripps National Spelling Bee are held in the US town of Oxon Hill, Maryland with Sukanya Roy of South Abington, Pennsylvania. ](/news/2011/06/2/the-finals-of-the-scripps-national-spelling-bee-are-held-in-the-us-town-of-oxon-hill-maryland-with-sukanya-roy-of-south-abington-pennsylva.md)
-_Context: Pennsylvania, Maryland, Scripps National Spelling Bee, South Abington, Oxon Hill_
+_Context: South Abington, Oxon Hill, Maryland, Pennsylvania, Scripps National Spelling Bee_

 ##### PlayStation Network outage
 ### [Following the PlayStation Network outage, the Sony website SonyPictures.com has been hacked, with unencrypted passwords and personal information of Sony customers within the website's database being discovered by the hackers. ](/news/2011/06/2/following-the-playstation-network-outage-the-sony-website-sonypictures-com-has-been-hacked-with-unencrypted-passwords-and-personal-informa.md)